 Members: Your genotype for rs2515475 is —.

-MBL2 gene: codes for mannose-binding lectin, which activates part of the immune response.
+MBL2 gene: codes for mannose-binding lectin, which activates a part of the immune response.
 Low levels are generally linked with an increased risk of infections.

 Check your genetic data for rs1800450 (23andMe v4, v5; AncestryDNA):